Ravilochan/StaTwig_Cart_Service/README.md

      }
 }
 ```
 Here the _id in user is the MongoDB UID / _id unique for every user.
-This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
+This should be 12 characters and unique and according to the rules of MongoDB _id.
 Here the _id in cart is the MongoDB UID / _id unique for every Idea.
-This shoud 12 characters and uinque and accoridng to the rules of MongoDB _id.
-For adding an IDea to the cart - PUT Request:
+This should be 12 characters and unique and according to the rules of MongoDB _id.

-The user needs to send User detalis in "user" and Idea Details in "cart"
+The values of the user and the idea are only stored when a particular user makes a request to add an item to his cart.
+If a user doesn’t click on add to cart / doesn’t interact with cart service in any manner until  , then there will not be that user info in the Database of Cari Service.
+In the same way if any user didn’t add an idea into cart anytime then that idea info is not stored in the database of cart service.

 #### Response :
 ```JSON